-We recently rode Hero MotoCorp’s latest motorcycle, the Xtreme 200R, which has been launched at Rs 88,000 (ex-showroom, North East India).
+We recently rode Hero MotoCorp’s latest motorcycle, the Xtreme 200R, which has been announced at Rs 89,900 (ex-showroom, Delhi).
 Here are seven things that you need to know.

 1. This is Hero MotoCorp’s most powerful naked bike till date